 On or before June 1, 2014, Matanzas Woods Parkway from US Highway #1 to Bird of Paradise Drive shall automatically transfer from the County to the City.
 Such transfer shall follow the completion by the County of presently planned sidewalks and the final determination by FDOT of the definition of the limited access boundary for the Matanzas Woods Parkway Interchange project.

 Upon the FDOT’s final acceptance of the Matanzas Woods Parkway Interchange, project including any required donation of right of way by the County to FDOT, the balance of Matanzas Woods Parkway right of way to the Old Kings Road right of way, including the Interchange property, shall automatically transfer from the County to the City.
 Not included in this transfer is any property transferred to the State of Florida and any excluded items in paragraph (e) below, as further depicted on Exhibit “2” “Transfer Map” attached hereto and incorporated herein by reference.
+The County agrees to remain responsible for the open mitigation requirements associated with the Matanzas Parkway Overpass Construction project until the mitigation has been found acceptable by the applicable agency.

 In order to complete the Matanzas Woods Parkway Interchange project, the City shall within sixty (60) days of the Effective Date of this Agreement, provide the additional land needed for floodplain compensation caused by the impacts created by the Interchange improvements and that meets Federal ROW acquisition standards, currently estimated to be approximately six (6) acres.